Greece Golden Visa: Updated 2026 Rules + Market Guide

 2026 Real Estate Market Outlook for Golden Visa Investors

-- Strong growth in Athenian Riviera and Crete
+- Strong growth in the Athens Riviera and Crete

 - Limited supply of luxury coastal property